 (3) In the discretion of the [Director], a water’s-edge election may be disregarded in part or in whole, and the income and apportionment factors of a member of the taxpayer’s unitary group may be included in the combined report without regard to the provisions of this section, if any member of the unitary group fails to comply with any provision of [this act] or if a person otherwise not included in the water’s-edge combined group was availed of with a substantial objective of avoiding state income tax.

 (4) A water’s-edge election is binding for and applicable to the tax year it is made and all tax years thereafter for a period of 10 years.
 It may be withdrawn or reinstituted after withdrawal, prior to the expiration of the 10-year period, only upon written request for reasonable cause based on extraordinary hardship due to unforeseen changes in state tax statutes, law, or policy, and only with the written permission of the [Director].
 If the [Director] grants a withdrawal of election, he or she shall impose reasonable conditions as necessary to prevent the evasion of tax or to clearly reflect income for the election period prior to or after the withdrawal.
-Upon the expiration of the 10-year period, a taxpayer may withdraw from the water’s-edge election.
+Upon the expiration of the 10-year period, a combined group may withdraw from the water’s-edge election.
 Such withdrawal must be made in writing within one year of the expiration of the election, and is binding for a period of 10 years, subject to the same conditions as applied to the original election.
 If no withdrawal is properly made, the water’s edge election remains in place for an additional 10-year period, subject to the same conditions as applied to the original election.